kyoshino/kyoshino/README.md

 ### Broken biological clock

-- I lost sense of time and stopped aging.
+- I lost sense of time and stopped aging more than 20 years ago.
 - Indeed, I look (less than) half my age.
 I’m obviously not a teenager or a student 🤣
 - I can easily work at night and avoid jet lag because my circadian rhythm is lost forever.